Home » Training & Education

 Click here to see the flyer

-Refresher Syringe Driver training is also moving to a blended learning environment.
-The Refresher Course will now be a blended course with a 2-hour face-to-face workshop followed by a test that will be available on Cranford’s Moodle Platform instead of paper and pen.
-Access to Moodle will be enabled at the time of your booking confirmation.
-The online test must be attempted within 6 weeks of the Refresher training workshop.
-If not attempted within 3 months, the nurse must redo the workshop which will incur further costs.
+Revises both theory & practical.
+The Refresher Course is a 2-hour face-to-face workshop followed by a test that will be available on Cranford’s Moodle Platform instead of paper and pen.
+Access to Moodle will be enabled after you have attended the workshop.
+The online test must be attempted within 12 weeks of the Refresher training workshop.
+If not attempted and passed the workshop will need to be repeated, which will incur further costs.

 Click here to access Cranford Hospice’s Syringe Driver flyer

-Venue: Elms House, Cranford Hospice, 300 Knight Street, Hastings
+Venue: Elms House, Cranford Hospice, entrance is at 304 Knight Street, Hastings

 If there is any change to the venue you will be advised.